rails/rails/guides/source/4_1_release_notes.md

   some_api_key: SOMEKEY
 ```

-`Rails.application.secrets.some_api_key` will return `SOMEKEY` in the development
+`Rails.application.secrets.some_api_key` returns `SOMEKEY` in the development
 environment.

 See the [Upgrading Ruby on Rails](upgrading_ruby_on_rails.html#config-secrets-yml)
 guide on how to migrate existing applications to use this feature.

-### Action Pack variants
+### Action Pack Variants

-We often want to render different html/json/xml templates for phones,
+We often want to render different HTML/JSON/XML templates for phones,
 tablets, and desktop browsers.
-Variants makes it easy.
+Variants make it easy.

 The request variant is a specialization of the request format, like `:tablet`,
 `:phone`, or `:desktop`.